 So now that we’ve cleared that out, let’s get started with our Penang 3 Days 2 Nights Itinerary!

 Tip: Wondering where to stay whilst in Penang?
 Check out our blog post on Penang hotels with private pools.

 Here is our guide to spending a fun and sight-seeing-filled 3 days in Penang:

 Our Penang 3 Day Itinerary starts off in the UNESCO World Heritage Site of Georgetown.

-Georgetown is the capital city of Penang and is thus an excellent place to start your trip of this exotic tropical island.
+Georgetown is the capital city of Penang and is thus an excellent place to start your trip to this exotic tropical island.

 It is home to a charming blend of Malay, Chinese and Indian Cultures, and it’s easy to get lost in the fascinating cultural and historical experiences this city has to offer.

-Wander into old streets of Georgetown and discover a whole different world of Street Art painted on the walls of its colourful buildings.
+Wander into the old streets of Georgetown and discover a whole different world of Street Art painted on the walls of its colorful buildings.